HBLocker/procsss-Injection/README.md

 Needs to detect AMD and intel at runtime if detected it will run otherwise ti will not run.

+I wanted to play around with the idea of how on some level malware works and how it.
+- A How on a broad level does nmalware into procsesses?
-I wanted to play around with the idea of how on some level malware works and how it A - can inject into procsesses B- How it can detect hardwware types and not run if we think about for example Stuxnet.
-This is very basic example of how this works.
+-  B How it can detect hardwware types and not run if we think about for example Stuxnet.
+-
+##### This is very basic example of how this works.
 As I really wanted to see the broader concepts behind this.

 based form the following: